gisphm/vim-gradle/README.md

 ### Through the Gradle ###

-If you have *Gradle* already installed, then you can uninstall *Vim-Gradle* by
+If you have *Gradle* already installed, then you can uninstall *vim-gradle* by

 ```
 #!shell